mkonopacka/SPUD_Analysis-of-manifold-structure-in-head-direction-data/my_notes.md

 ## Order of execution - what are the steps of the workflow
 1. raw data is converted to pickle files containing processed data
+2. Betti numbers are computed for data cloud
-2. Isomap dimensionality reduction is performed on processed data - now we have points in 3D space(?)
+3. Isomap dimensionality reduction is performed on processed data - now we have points in 3D space

-TODO
+4. SPUD